gopikakeshav/Customer-Churn-Analysis/README.md

 # Maven Music
-## ✦ Discovering ways to increase user subscriptions using Python EDA
+## ✦ Discovering ways to increase user subscriptions using Python

 ## Objective:
 To discover the factors that help predict customer cancellations at Maven Music.